Brandon-Rozek/website/content/blog/appimage.md

 ```

 If there are any libraries that you need get dynamically injected during runtime, you will have to copy those over as well.

+For those using Qt plugins, those live within the `/usr/bin` directory.
+For example `libqxcb.so` lives in `/usr/bin/platforms/libqxcb.so`.

 ### Creating the AppImage